Many companies are interested in adding an online component to their current safety/EHS training.

 What kind of training materials might you import into your LMS?
 How about:

-- Links to online webinars
+- Links to online webinars, either live or recorded

 - Links to other websites